alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

 ####################################################### IMPORTANT FOR TESTING ######################################################

-Due to complications related SD and one we were unaware how to resolve, we figure out a certain way the Sd card and code is uploaded before it can work.
+Due to complications related SD and one we were unaware how to resolve, we figured out a certain way the Sd card and code is uploaded before it can work.
 It goes as follows :
 1. Compile and run the code